dennisanzi21/Dennis21/README.md

 # TARCTicketingSystem

-A movie ticketing system that print out movie ticket to users.
+A movie ticketing system that prints out movie ticket to users.